 The importance of location for evaluating trade gains depends on how long it takes for regional adjustment to occur.
 A presumption that U.S. labor markets are smoothly integrated across space has long made regional equilibration the starting point for welfare analysis.
 The U.S. experience of trade with China makes this starting point less compelling.
 Labor-market adjustment to trade shocks is stunningly slow, with local labor-force participation rates remaining depressed and local unemployment rates remaining elevated for a full decade or more after a shock commences.
 The persistence of local decline perhaps explains the breadth of public transfer programs whose uptake increases in regions subject to rising trade exposure.
 The mobility costs that rationalize slow adjustment imply that short-run trade gains may be much smaller than long-run gains and that spatial heterogeneity in the magnitudes of the net benefits may be much greater than previously thought.
-Using a quantitative theoretical model, Caliendo, Dvorkin, and Parro (2015) find that in the immediate aftermath of a trade shock, constructed to mimic the effects of growth in U.S. imports from

-China, U.S. net welfare gains are close to zero.
+Using a quantitative theoretical model, Caliendo, Dvorkin, and Parro (2015) find that in the immediate aftermath of a trade shock, constructed to mimic the effects of growth in U.S. imports from China, U.S. net welfare gains are close to zero.
 The ultimate and sizable net gains are realized only once workers are able to reallocate across regions in order to move from declining to expanding industries.
-Establishing the speed of regional labor-market adjustment to trade shocks deserves to capture considerably more attention from trade and labor economists.
+Establishing the speed of regional labor-market adjustment to trade shocks should capture considerably more attention from trade and labor economists.

-A worker's location matters for labor-market adjustment only if regions differ in their patterns of specialization.
-That economic capabilities vary geographically within a country has attracted the interest of economists from Alfred Marshall to the present day.
-However, the literature has devoted far more attention to understanding why industries locate where they do than to how the spatial distribution of industry affects adjustment to trade shocks.
-In a modern gravity-type trade model, moving from autarky to freer trade expands the set of product varieties to which consumers have access and thereby raises real income in inverse proportion to the change in the share of spending a country devotes to domestically produced goods (Arkolakis, Costinot, and Rodriguez-Clare, 2013).
-Labor immobility amends this logic and gives local comparative advantage a central role in the analysis of trade gains.
-If workers cannot move between local labor markets easily and local patterns of comparative advantage are fixed, the national gains from trade will depend both on the standard gravity mechanism of changing expenditure shares and on how easily workers within localities can resort into new industries.
-Galle, Rodriguez-Clare, and Yi (2015) demonstrate that in the limiting case where worker resorting is infeasible-such that both regional and worker comparative advantages are locked in-a trade shock of the magnitude of the China surge in Germany or the U.S. would yield geographic dispersion in welfare gains whose standard deviation across regions equals twice the national mean.
-The more economists know about the permanence of local comparative advantage the better we will be able to determine the spatial dispersion in net benefits from trade within a country.
+In a modern gravity-type trade model, moving from autarky to freer trade expands the set of product varieties to which consumers have access and thereby raises real income in inverse proportion to the change in the share of spending a country devotes to domestically produced goods (Arkolakis, Costinot, and Rodriguez-Clare, 2013).55 Labor immobility amends this logic and gives local comparative advantage a central role in the analysis of trade gains.
+If workers cannot move between local labor markets easily or quickly and local patterns of comparative advantage are fixed-at least temporarily-the national gains from trade will depend both on the standard gravity mechanism of changing expenditure shares and on how easily workers within localities can resort into new industries.
+Galle, Rodriguez-Clare, and Yi (2015) demonstrate that in the limiting case where worker resorting is infeasible-such that both regional and worker comparative advantages are locked in-a trade shock of the magnitude of the China surge would yield geographic dispersion in welfare gains whose standard deviation across regions equals twice the national mean.
+As the literature develops a clearer picture of the permanence of local comparative advantage, economic models will be better equipped to quantify the spatial dispersion in net benefits from trade within a country.